VenturaNotes/Knowledge/Computer Science/Programming Languages/Kotlin/Alex Forrester/(Home Page) How to Build Android Apps with Kotlin 2nd edition by Alex Forrester et. al..md

 	- “benefit is that you can make changes and quickly see them on your desktop while developing your app.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=33&annotation=VMIX7YCD))
 	- Virtual devices typically do not have all the features of a real device
 	- “feedback cycle is often quicker than going through the steps of connecting a real device.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=33&annotation=WTIQE2SH))
-- You can standardize your app by targeting a specific device by downloading a [[device profile]] (“even if you don’t have a real device if this is a requirement of your project.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=33&annotation=9J58JVAH)))
+- You can standardize your app by targeting a specific device by downloading a [[device profile]] (“even if you don't have a real device if this is a requirement of your project.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=33&annotation=9J58JVAH)))
 - Let's take a look at the SDK components that are installed and how the virtual device fits in
 	- [[Android Emulator]]: “This is the base emulator, which we will configure to create virtual devices of different Android makes and models.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=34&annotation=R94IRGSL))
 	- [[Android SDK Build-Tools]]: “Android Studio uses the build tools to build your app.
 This process involves compiling, linking, and packaging your app to prepare it for installation on a device.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=34&annotation=US7Y7UAR))